ngDocumentor/ngDocumentor/src/assets/mddocs/building.md

 ## Creating a Build

-After `Add your documentation` section steps and `Enabling Service Worker (Support for offline viewing of website)` (if you want offline viewing support / service workers enabled), in the command prompt / CLI, run `ng build --target=production --environment=prod --sourcemaps=false --base-href='/' --vendor-chunk=true --extract-css=true --delete-output-path=true --aot --build-optimizer=true` in the project's folder to build the project.
+After `Add your documentation` section steps and `Enabling Service Worker (Support for offline viewing of website)` (if you want offline viewing support / service workers enabled), in the command prompt / CLI, run `ng build --prod --source-map=false --base-href='/' --vendor-chunk=true --extract-css=true --delete-output-path=true --aot --build-optimizer=true` in the project's folder to build the project.
 The built artifacts will be stored in the `dist/` directory.
 Use the `dist/` directory as your documentation site.
-Use can use this build to push to production.
+You can use this build to push to production.

 ## Further help - Angular CLI